sonatype/chef-nexus-iq-server/README.md

 #### Usage

-Simply include the `nexus-iq-server` recipe wherever you would like Nexus IQ Server installed.
-Simply add `recipe['nexus-iq-server']` to your runlist or `include_recipe 'nexus-iq-server'` to your cookbook.
+Simply include the `nexus_iq_server` recipe wherever you would like Nexus IQ Server installed.
+Simply add `recipe['nexus_iq_server']` to your runlist or `include_recipe 'nexus_iq_server'` to your cookbook.
 This will install Nexus IQ Server managed as a systemd service.

-We also provide a `nexus-iq-server::docker` recipe which is exactly the same but without installing a systemd service.
+We also provide a `nexus_iq_server::docker` recipe which is exactly the same but without installing a systemd service.

 #### Recipes

- - nexus-iq-server::default
+ - nexus_iq_server::default
    Installs Nexus IQ Server and starts it as systemd service.
- - nexus-iq-server::docker
+ - nexus_iq_server::docker
    Installs Nexus IQ Server.
-Instead of a systemd service a startup script `start-nexus-iq-server.sh` is provided in install_dir.
+Instead of a systemd service a startup script `start_nexus_iq_server.sh` is provided in install_dir.

 #### Testing